AlexMcClung/IPEDS-Examples/ClusterInstitutions.md

 Using IPEDS Data to Find Similar Institutions
 ====
+Under construction :hammer:
-Under construction :hammer:, code so far is in `clust-work.r`
+code so far is in `code/clust-work.r`